-The outlook for the Philippine mining industry has continued to improve during the year but the Batangas Gold project remains under care and maintenance pending clarity of government policy.
-The Company has applied for an extension of the exploration period of the MPSA due to improving sentiment in the Philippines (refer note 23 of the audited financial statements).
+The outlook for the Philippine mining industry has continued to improve during the year.
+The Company applied for a two-year extension of the Exploration Period of the Mineral Production Sharing Agreement ("MPSA") due to improving sentiment in the Philippines, which was granted on 21 September 2022.
+The Company has subsequently entered into an agreement with a local Philippine company, with a view to represent the mine with the potential for underground mining and to secure the key permissions necessary to enable production (refer note 23 of the audited financial statements).